sohan2961/SS2026_AES_Lab_Team_A5/01_RaspberryPi_Central_Controller_MdMostafizurRahman/README.md

 - [x] Mosquitto MQTT broker installed and running
 - [x] Flask dashboard running on port 5000
 - [x] Live sensor cards updating in real time
-- [x] Relay ON/OFF control working
 - [x] CSV data logging to `logs/sensor_log.csv`
+- [x] Manual relay ON/OFF control working
+- [x] Correct relay command topic added: `greenhouse/actuator/relay/set`
+- [x] Automatic relay control using temperature and regulator threshold
 - [x] Auto-start on boot via systemd
-- [x] Tested with simulated sensor data
+- [x] Tested with simulated MQTT sensor data
 - [x] Code pushed to GitHub

+---

+## Short Explanation for Presentation

+> The Raspberry Pi acts as the central controller of the Smart Greenhouse system.
+It runs the MQTT broker and Flask dashboard.
+The ESP32 environment node sends temperature, humidity, and regulator threshold values to the Pi.
+The Pi compares the temperature with the threshold.
+If the temperature is higher than the threshold, the Pi automatically sends an ON command to the Arduino relay node.
+If the temperature is lower or equal, it sends an OFF command.
+In this way, the Raspberry Pi controls the actuator automatically using MQTT communication.